 Mobile (pronounced Mob-EEL) is a historic city on the Gulf Coast with charming homes, pristine colleges & universities, and a thriving cultural scene.
 Carnival cruise ships made Mobile their home for a short time and plan to return this spring.
 Photogenic squares are abundant throughout this city as well as interesting bridges and a beautiful skyline.
 I am also impressed with the list of concerts and cultural events that seek their way to Mobile, my favorite being the 3 day Bayfest featuring 125 live music acts.

 A crowd favorite in Mobile is the USS Alabama Battleship Memorial Park.
-The USS Alabama was launched in 1942 and decommissioned in 1947, finding its permanent home in Alabama after a successful campaign to bring the vessel back in 1964.
+The USS Alabama was launched in 1942 and decommissioned in 1947.
+It found its permanent home in Alabama after a successful campaign to bring the vessel back in 1964.
 This remarkable ship, nicknamed “the Mighty A” has the capability of firing shells as heavy as a car for 20 miles with profound accuracy.
 The Memorial Park contains aircraft and military vessels from several wars as well as a B-52 bomber.
 If you happen to gain sight of the 44,500 ton battleship while driving into the city by bridge, chances are you make another trip across just to see how gorgeous it is again!

-Mobile’s downtown square, De Tonti, is my favorite.
-I love people watching around the square, watching the squirrels play, seeing the local traffic, and browsing the cool shops that adorn the brick sidewalks.
+Mobile’s downtown square, De Tonti, is a local favorite.
+I enjoy people watching around the square, watching the squirrels play, seeing the local traffic, and browsing the cool shops that adorn the brick sidewalks.
 For dining, I recommend a Guy Fieri pick and a Gulf Coast tradition since 1938, Wintzell’s Oyster House.
 You have got to see the wait staff shucking oysters faster than lightning!
 For the best photographs, my pick is I-10 toward the George Wallace underwater tunnel and at the RSA Battlehouse Tower and Arthur C. Outlaw Convention Center.

 Huntsville has over 3000 acres of parks and green space, making it an ideal outdoor recreation destination.
 The Huntsville Botanical Gardens is the number one tourist attraction as rated on TripAdvisor and their butterfly exhibit is worth the visit alone.
 One of the biggest parks is Big Spring Park International Park, the center of downtown and site of frequent outdoor concerts and festivals.
 Nearby is Cotton Row, a 2015 USA Today Top 10 Best Southern Fine Dining Restaurant that was voted #1.

-Huntsville is quickly becoming a force in the craft brewing world.
-There are currently nine breweries in the Huntsville area, including both chain and local breweries.
+Rocket City is quickly becoming a force in the craft brewing world.
+There are currently nine breweries in the area, including both chain and local breweries.
 After going over 70 years without a single commercial locally brewed beer, things have quickly progressed.
 Thus, when in the area make sure to stop by a few for some tastings.
 In addition to great beer, they are perfect places to meet locals to get other recommendations.

 Fairhope wins the prize as my favorite city in Alabama, with its upscale neighborhoods featuring over 100 unique stores, art galleries, and priceless antique stores, along with foodie-worthy eateries.
 This city, located on the eastern shore of Mobile Bay, has gorgeous parks and the ambiance of a small town but with trendy coffee shops and a perky culture.
 My favorite places to eat are Panini Pete’s (the burgers will knock your socks off!) and Dragon Fly for their innovative Asian inspired rice and noodle bowls.